Facebook Instagram Youtube Youtube X-twitter Official Website of the Cathedral of Seville Only Official Site

 • Educational stages: Pre-school, Primary, Secondary and High School.

-There is no cost to participate in this pastoral initiative and you can book your ticket by clicking on the following link: https://catedraldesevilla.entradasdemuseos.com/visit/catequesis-de-adviento-y-navidad
+You can book your visit by clicking on the following link:

 We have a series of pedagogical materials on the web with which you can prepare your visit to the Cathedral.
 Students will be given a copy of the itinerary, so, if they wish, they can request to pick it up at the Cathedral in advance (having agreed on a delivery date), and thus work with these materials.